roe-dl/weewx-DWD/README-en.md

   by the WMO, formatted
 * `n`: cloud cover in percent (if parameter `n` is given only)
 * `okta`: cloud cover in Okta (if parameter `n` is given only)
+* `station`: station model as used in weather maps in SVG format

 The file name are for use with the `<img>` tag.